 Every child goes out to play a match with the intention of winning and having fun at the same time.
 Victories and defeats are inseparable elements of individual development and help in the development of personality traits that will later be useful in adult life.
 It is therefore completely ridiculous to tell young players that the result and winning the match doesn’t matter.
 But likewise, playing only for a dry score and trying to win the match at all costs, at the expense of the players’ individual development is completely out of place.

-Coaches and parents who act in this way should consider what role they have to play in working with adolescents who have above-average football playing abilities.
+Coaches and parents, who act in this way, should consider what role they have to play in working with adolescents who have above-average football playing abilities.
 The coach should always help players if they need it.
 At the level of children's and youth football, the match is an opportunity to further develop the individual learning potential of each player.
 Knowing how adolescents react to defeat, winning, etc. is an excellent way to build and raise the development and individual potential of a player to the next level.
 Unfortunately, society and the culture of youth’s sports have gone in the wrong direction.
 The pressure and attitude of winning at all costs has completely killed what is most important in youth’s sports.

 I refer here to the value of the learning process.
-A 12 year old child continues the learning process for playing football every time he goes out onto the pitch.
+A tweleve-year-old child continues the learning process for playing football every time he goes out onto the pitch.
 He obtains further valuable experience, which can be used in the future.
 Unfortunately, this process is unconsciously interrupted by parents who have excessive and unrealistic expectations for their children attending the academy programs of professional clubs.
 Furthermore, a large number of parents are colloquially speaking "helicopter parenting".
 They are so involved in what their children are doing that they don’t allow them to make decisions on their own.
 Young players with such parents have everything presented on a plate.
 They don’t have to think independently or critically, which negatively affects their individual development.
 Having worked in several clubs, I can safely say that only a few children were mentally independent enough to be able to solve their problems.
 Most of them, if there was no parent present, went running to the coach with every little problem.
 Sure, we are there to help, but a conscious coach will step by step teach the players independence and responsibility for their learning process.
 This is difficult in that most young players are rarely prepared for it.
 Club academies also do most things for young players and yet they expect them to make their own decisions on the pitch.
 One completely excludes the other.